How Lack of Sleep Impacts Cognitive Performance and Focus

-For people with sleep deprivation, insomnia, sleep apnea, or other conditions that prevent getting adequate rest, short-term daytime cognitive impairment is common.
-In addition, multiple studies have linked poor sleep with longer-term cognitive decline, including the development of dementia and Alzheimer’s dementia.
+For people with sleep deprivation, insomnia, sleep apnea, or other conditions that prevent them from getting adequate rest, short-term daytime cognitive impairment is common.
+Improving sleep quality can boost cognitive performance, promote sharper thinking, and may reduce the likelihood of age-related cognitive decline.

 How Poor Sleep Affects the Brain

 During a typical night of sleep, an individual cycles through the three stages of NREM sleep, followed by a period of REM sleep every 90 to 120 minutes, several times per night.
 Both the brain and body experience distinct changes during these cycles that correspond to individual stages of sleep.
 During each part of this process, different chemicals in the brain become activated or deactivated to coordinate rest and recovery.

 Without proper sleep, the brain struggles to function properly.
 Because they do not have time to recuperate, neurons in the brain become overworked and less capable of optimal performance in various types of thinking.

 Poor sleep can take many forms, including short sleep duration or fragmented sleep.
 Both insufficient and interrupted sleep make it difficult to progress through sleep cycles in a normal, healthy way, which makes it more difficult to think straight and process information after a poor night of sleep.

 The short-term detriments of poor sleep on the brain and cognition can be the result of pulling an occasional all-nighter, while those with chronic sleep problems may see a continuous negative effect on day-to-day tasks.
 Over the long-term, poor sleep may put someone at a higher risk of cognitive decline and dementia.

 What Are the Short-Term Cognitive Impacts of Poor Sleep?